-Service Type:

-Other Service

-• the authority to provide the following additional service not

-specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Service Title:

-Medicaid Nursing - RN
+Medicaid Nursing - RN ----------------------- -- --

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

 05 Nursing 05010 private duty nursing

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

-Continuous and individual skilled care provided by a Regi

-Practice Act, in accordance with the participant's plan of c

-Services are provided in the participant's place of residenc institutional setting. e.
-Services are not allowable when a participant is in an
+Continuous and individual skilled care provided by a Registered Nurse, licensed in accordance with the State Nurse Practice Act, in accordance with the participant's plan of care as deemed medically necessary by a physician.
+Services are provided in the participant's place of residence.
+Services are not allowable when a participant is in an institutional setting.

-This service is limited to additional services not otherwise

-consistent with waiver objectives of avoiding institutional
+This service is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization

-Specify applicable (if any) limits on the amount, freque ncy, or duration of this service:
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-$\textbf{Service Delivery Method} \ (\textit{check each that applies}) :$

-Specify whether the service may be provided by (check each that applies):